trilinos/Trilinos/cmake/std/atdm/README.md

 ## Quick-start

-After cloning the Trilinos git repo one of the supported ATDM machines, a local configure of Trilinos enabling a few packages is performed as:
+After [cloning the Trilinos git repo](https://github.com/trilinos/Trilinos/wiki/VC-%7C-Initial-Git-Setup) on one of the supported ATDM machines, a local configure of Trilinos enabling a few packages is performed as:

 ```